Mstepniak48201/intro_to_apis/fastapi-mini-project/notes.md

 It's a little more complicated than that though.
 In this case, the API will be split into two parts: the web server (Uvicorn) and the application server (the API).
 Keeping with the restaurant metaphor, here is a more detailed breakdown:

 1. The Browser or App (Client):
   - A Customer who comes to a restaurant

 2. Uvicorn (Web Server)
   - Wait staff:
     - Takes customer Order (Request)
     - Passes Order to the kitchen

-  - Uvicorn (Web Server) handles communication between the Client and the API Server.
+  - Uvicorn (Web Server) is an ASGI (Asynchronous Server Gateway Interface) server.
-  - The Web Server ensures that the Request reaches the correct place and delivers the Response back.
+    - Uvicorn ensures that the Request reaches the correct place and delivers the Response back.
+    - The Web Server handles communication between the Client and the API Server.

+    To reiterate:
+      - The Web Server is responsible for handling HTTP requests and passing them to the FastAPI app.
+      - also sends responses returned by FastAPI back to the client.

 3. The API Server:
   - Kitchen: